yallie/pg_global_temp_tables/README.md

 -- 2  | two
 ```

 One minor thing that annoys me is that pesky notice: relation already exists, skipping.
-We get the notice every time we access the emulated temporary table via `SELECT` or `INSERT` statements.
+We get the notice every time we access the emulated temporary table via `select` or `insert` statements.
 Notices can be suppressed using the `client_min_messages` setting:

 ```sql
 set client_min_messages = error